decentraland/documentation/content/contributor/comms/archipelago.md

-When given a `desired_room` parameter, Archipelago will try to honor the request and assign the client to specified island, but it may (rarely) reject if the island population is already too large.
+When given a `desired_room` parameter, Archipelago will try to honor the request and assign the client to the specified island, but it may (rarely) reject it if the island population is already too large.
 Clients should verify their assignments.

 ## Getting Island Assignments {#assignment}

-Shortly after the first heartbeat, Archipelago will send the client their first [`IslandChangeMessage`][IslandChangeMessage].
+Shortly after the first heartbeat, Archipelago will send the client their first [`IslandChangedMessage`][IslandChangedMessage].

 | Field | Type | Value
 | ----- | --- | --- |